sgrhere/learning-react-/README.md

 * `<tagName style={{color: 'red', backgroundColor: 'navy'}}> Inline CSS </tagname>`

 * For using external CSS, follow the following steps:
-    * make the new external css file suppose Name.css
+    * make the new external css file suppose `Name.css`
     * then import that css file to the respective jsx file as : `import './Name.css'`

 ## Navigation in React (Anchor Tag Alternative)
+Use case : to avoid full page reload and preserve application state
 * Alt1- Using Function call
-* Alt2- Using 'useNavigate' hook
+* Alt2- Using `useNavigate` hook
-* Alt3- Using 'link' component provided by react-router-dom
+* Alt3- Using `Link` component provided by `react-router-dom`
     * Just replace `<a href='/home'> click me </a>` with `<Link to='/home'> click me </Link>`

 ## About File structure
-* node_modules : required dependencies and packages storage, download when npm install command is run
+* `node_modules` : required dependencies and packages storage, download when npm install command is run

-* public : Used for static assets like images, icons, or fonts that don’t go through the build process.
+* `public` : Used for static assets like images, icons, or fonts that don’t go through the build process.

-* src : the place where we interact the most - heart of our app, where actual code lies.
+* `src` : the place where we interact the most - heart of our app, where actual code lies.
-    * assets : a subfolder for images, fonts, or other static resources used in your components.
+    * `assets` : a subfolder for images, fonts, or other static resources used in your components.
-    * App.css : Styles specific to the App.jsx component.
+    * `App.css` : Styles specific to the App.jsx component.
-    * App.jsx : The main React component—often the root of your component tree where we define the layout and logic of your app’s core UI.
+    * `App.jsx` : The main React component—often the root of your component tree where we define the layout and logic of your app’s core UI.
-    * index.css : Global styles applied across your entire app.
+    * `index.css` : Global styles applied across your entire app.
 Useful for setting base styles like fonts, margins, or resets.
-    * main.jsx : Entry point of our react app.
+    * `main.jsx` : Entry point of our react app.
 It renders the App component into the DOM using ReactDOM.createRoot.

-* .gitignore : Tells Git which files/folders to ignore (e.g., node_modules, .env, build files).
+* `.gitignore` : Tells Git which files/folders to ignore (e.g., node_modules, .env, build files).

-* eslint.config.js : Configuration for ESLint, which helps catch syntax and style issues.
+* `eslint.config.js` : Configuration for ESLint, which helps catch syntax and style issues.

-* index.html : The base HTML file loaded in the browser.
+* `index.html` : The base HTML file loaded in the browser.
 Vite injects your React app into this file during build.

-* package-lock.json : Generated automatically when we install packages.
+* `package-lock.json` : Generated automatically when we install packages.
 Locks the exact versions of dependencies to ensure consistent installs.

-* package.json : Blueprint of project.
+* `package.json` : Blueprint of project.
 Lists dependencies, scripts (like dev, build, start), and metadata.

-* README.md : Great place to describe your project, setup instructions, and usage.
+* `README.md` : Great place to describe your project, setup instructions, and usage.
 From which we are seeing this documentation.

-* vite.config.js : Configuration of vite.
+* `vite.config.js` : Configuration of vite.
 You can customize build options, plugins, aliases, and more.

 ## Some definitions